microsoft/fast/packages/fast-jss-utilities/README.md

 # FAST - JSS Utilities
-Utilities specific to JSS (JavaScript Style Sheets) packages intended to be shared across different frameworks.
-For example, React, Angular, or Vue.
+This package (@microsoft/fast-jss-utilities) is a collection of utilities intended to be used with JSS (JavaScript Style Sheets) projects.